 Your begonia will do just fine at normal room temperature, i.e. 70°F, which might drop to 60°F at night.

-Try not to keep it at much lower temperatures than that over a prolonged period since that may cause harm to your plant.
+Try not to keep it at much lower temperatures ( 20 degrees F ) than that over a prolonged period since that may cause harm to your plant.

-Our begonia grandis does not require any special treatment when it comes to soils.
-When in doubt, go for the pH neutral soils and you’re good to go.
+Our begonia grandis does not require any special treatment when it comes to soil.
+When in doubt, go for the pH-neutral soils and you’re good to go.

-Any high-quality potting mix will do more than fine.
-Moreover, the addition of perlite will be an excellent way to provide begonia with the optimum nutrients it requires for optimum growth.
+Rich in organic matter is what begonia plants thrive best.
+Moreover, adding perlite will be an excellent way to provide begonia with the optimum nutrients it requires for optimum growth.

 On the other hand, perlite will be an excellent addition for another reason.

-Begonia requires to be planted in fast-draining soils that at the same time provide sufficient moisture.
+Begonia plants require to be planted in fast-draining soils that at the same time provide sufficient moisture.

 So, this is where perlite comes in.
 This will aid the draining in case of excess water.